Bromine on Periodic Table Element

 Bromine is a much less abundant element than fluorine and chlorine, only to the extent of 2.5 ppm in earth crustal rocks (46th order).
-The largest natural sources of bromine are the oceans which contain about 6.5 mg/liter in ocean water.
+The largest natural sources of bromine are the oceans which contain about 6.5 mg/liter of ocean water.
 Some salt lakes and seas have a much higher concentration of bromide ions like Searle’s lake in California (850 mg/liter) and the Dead sea (4 gm/liter).
 The United States and Israel are the two main sources of bromine in the world which are transported through large-capacity metal drums for industrial applications.
 Like chlorine, bromine has also two stable isotopes like 79Br (50.7 percent) and 81Br (49.3 percent).

 The chemical element bromine was discovered in 1826 by French chemist Antoine-Jerome Balard from the ash of seaweed from the salt marshes of Montpellier.
-He prepared the element by chlorinating concentration solutions of magnesium bromide around the pH scale 3.5.
-The material is distilled with magnesium oxide and sulfuric acid to produce bromine vapor, which is condensed and purified to a dark liquid.
+He prepared the element by chlorinating concentration solutions of magnesium bromide around the pH scale of 3.5.
+The material is distilled with magnesium oxide and sulfuric acid to produce bromine vapor, which is condensed and purified into a dark liquid.
 According to the French Science Academy, the name of the bromine is derived from the Greek word bromos which means bad smell or stench.

 Chemistry and Chemical Compounds